 Tag Archives | humanities

-Durham County Library will host local author LaRhonda Simmons for a reading and discussion of her first book, Just a Matter of Time.
-The reading will take place at the East Regional Library on Saturday, August 17 at 2 p.m.
+In celebration of Hispanic Heritage month, Durham County Library will host local author Claudia Corletto for a reading and discussion of her first book, 7 cuentos, a collection of short stories and art.
+The reading will take place on Tuesday, October 1 at 7 p.m. at the Main Library, 300 N. Roxboro St.